hahaai/mri_qap_report/README.md

 # mri_qap_report
-Scripts to generate mri qap report.
+Scripts to generate mri quality report from QAP output for HBN.